Fenugreek, the athlete’s secret ally

 Chris Poole, Brandon Bushey, Cliffa Foster, Bill Campbell, Darryn Willoughby, Richard Kreider, Lem Taylor and Colin Wilborn.
 The effects of a commercially available botanical supplement on strength, body composition, power output, and hormonal profiles in resistance-trained males.
 J Int Soc Sports Nutr.
 2010; 7: 34. doi: 10.1186/1550-2783-7-34.
 PMCID: PMC2978122

 Anuj Maheshwari, Narsingh Verma, Anand Swaroop, Manashi Bagchi, Harry G. Preuss, Kiran Tiwari and Debasis Bagchi.
 Efficacy of FurosapTM, a novel Trigonella foenum-graecum seed extract, in Enhancing Testosterone Level and Improving Sperm Profile in Male Volunteers.
 Int J Med Sci.
 2017; 14(1): 58–66.

-Extracted from the European Commission compilation list, under EFSA validation (ID2841)
+Extracted from the EFSA health claims application list, under evaluation (ID2841)

 Megh Shyam Sharma, Prema Ram Choudhary.
 Hypolipidemic Effect of Fenugreek Seeds and Its Comparison With Atorvastatin on Experimentally Induced Hyperlipidemia.
 J Coll Physicians Surg Pak, 24 (8), 539-42 Aug 2014